2026 Alabama Senate election

 The 2026 Alabama Senate election will be held on November 3, 2026.
 Voters will elect members of the Alabama Senate in all 35 of the U.S. state of Alabama's legislative districts to serve a four-year term.
+The first round of the primary took place on May 19, 2026.

-Prior to the elections, the Republican Party of Alabama held a wide majority over the Democratic Party of Alabama, controlling 27 seats to their 8 seats.
+Prior to the election, the Republican Party of Alabama held a wide majority over the Democratic Party of Alabama, controlling 27 seats to their eight seats.

 This election will take place alongside races for U.S. Senate, U.S. House, governor, state house, and numerous other state and local offices.

 Background

 Stone v.
 Allen

 During the 2020 redistricting cycle, Alabama's congressional and state legislative maps faced legal challenges for alleged violations of Section 2 of the Voting Rights Act of 1965.
-27% of Alabama's population is African American, but only 8 of Alabama's senate districts, or 23%, were drawn with a black majority.
+27% of Alabama's population is African American, but only eight of Alabama's senate districts, or 23%, were drawn with a black majority.
 The initial complaint challenged twelve of the senate districts and twenty-one of the state house districts, although the lawsuit was ultimately reduced to four of the senate districts in Huntsville and Montgomery.

+On 29 May 2026, a federal appeals court allowed the legislature to use the state senate maps drawn in 2021 after a previous ruling had forced the redrawing of two senate districts in Montgomery.
+On the same day, Governor Kay Ivey voided the results of the primaries in newly-drawn senate districts 25 and 26, calling a new special primary for the two districts to take place on August 11.